hapify/hapify/docs/index.md

 ### Processing

-After few seconds, the boilerplate will be cloned in your current folder and you will see:
+After a few seconds, the boilerplate will be cloned in your current folder and you will see:

 ```
 ✓ Created 1 new dynamic boilerplate in ~/my-project.
 Run 'hpf serve' to edit.